The Science Behind Slang Evolution: What Linguistics Research Reveals About How Language Changes

 Persistence indicators:

-- Cultural resonance: +50% persistence likelihood
+- Cultural resonance: strongly increases persistence likelihood

-- Identity signaling: +30% persistence likelihood
+- Identity signaling: moderately increases persistence likelihood

-- Functional utility: +45% persistence likelihood
+- Functional utility: significantly increases persistence likelihood

-Our data: 31% of viral terms persist beyond this stage.
+Roughly a third of viral terms persist beyond this stage.
 Most become "cringe" and fade.

 Stage 3: Mainstream Adoption (Weeks 7-12)